Today I want to talk about how to avoid 4 pricing mistakes.

 Once you make sales and have clients – don’t stop the momentum.
 Always keep momentum going so that you maintain the confidence and continue to take action.

-You can offer a 90-minute special session that targets their challenge – it might be the first step they need to take in working with you.
+You can offer a 30-minute Breakthrough or Clarity Session that targets their challenge – it might be the first step they need to take in working with you.
 Then at the end of that session you can offer them a small package of 4 to 6 sessions to help them solve that challenge or struggle.

-If you’re new to business, start small so that as you make sales and help people, you are building confidence and getting testimonials (social proof) for your work.
+If you’re new to business, start small so that as you make sales and help people, you’re building confidence and getting testimonials (social proof) for your work.

 Bonus Mistake #5 – Don’t discount your services